How to Decorate Your Christmas Tree Like a Professional Designer

 You can use an artificial Christmas tree or a fresh Christmas tree.

-For a traditional look, select a green tree, one that is slightly flocked, or white.
+For a traditional look, select a green tree or one that is slightly flocked.

-For a more modern and whimsical look, consider using a non-traditional colored Christmas tree.
+For a more modern or whimsical look, consider using a non-traditional colored Christmas tree.

 Ensure that the tree looks very full for a professional designer look.